papacarp/pooltool.io/leaderLogs/README.md

 ***Optional***.
 Default: Current *d* parameter from API.
 Provide the current *d* (decentralization) parameter of the network for the epoch you are checking the leadership of.

+#### -bft

+***Optional***.
+Use this flag to instruct leaderLogs.py to show collisions with the BFT Node overlay slots.
+The use of this flag can be viewed as either helpful information or masochistic behavior depending on how you look at it. :)

 #### --pool-id STRING [123456789abcdefxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx]